ni/instrumentstudio-plugin-labview/docs/README.md

 ## Developing a G Plug-In in LabVIEW

 The G Plug-In SDK generator tool enables users create a G Plug-In template, which serves as a starting point for developing any LabVIEW application as G Plug-In.
-The steps to create a G Plug-In using the G Plug-In SDK generator tool is as follows:
+The steps to create a G Plug-In using the G Plug-In SDK generator tool are as follows:

 1. Create and save a new LabVIEW project.
-2. From the project window, go to `Tools` → `Plug-In SDKs` → `G Plug-in` → `Create G Plug-in...`.
+2. From the project window, go to `Tools` → `Plug-In SDKs` → `G Plug-in` → `Create G Plug-in...`
 3. In the dialog, enter the `G Plug-in Name` and `G Plug-in Group`, then click `Create G Plug-in`.
     ![New plug-in dialog](images/Startup.png)
 4. This will create a new LabVIEW library and a .gplugindata file.